TheIcyStar/Roblox-DiscordBotService/README.md

 # Roblox-DiscordBotService
-A discord bot that manages webhook messages from a roblox game
+A discord bot that takes messages from a roblox game and then published messages to a discord channe;

+# Usage